MohammedTaefRizvi/MovieRecommenderSystem/README.md

-# MovieRecommenderSystem
+# MovieRex
-MovieRex is a cutting-edge movie recommendation system that helps users discover their next favorite films.
+MovieRex is a cuttind edge Movie Recommendation System that helps users discover their next favorite films.
-My First project using python